korningf/cso-git/README.md

 # Python

-Mixed Python / Pip environments on Windows can be quite problematic with SSL/TLS and `Pyenv` `pipenv`.
+Python and pip in particular are very temperamental with mixed environments and mixed SSL/TLS bindings.

 The Python pip package manager must be able to talk to Windows Credential manager and pull certificates.

-Python and pip in particular are very temperamental with mixed environments and mixed SSL/TLS bindings.

 For this reason, on a managed desktop, it is best to install a managed machine-scoped Python for Windows.